xianlinbox/daily_practise/aws-solution-architect/compute.md

 | Authentication    | yes                           | no                         |
 | Sticky Session    | yes                           | no                         |

 Global Accelerator can do similar thing as NLB.
-But more expensive
+But more expensive.

 Connection Draining: To ensure that an ELB stops sending requests to instances that are de-registering or unhealthy while keeping the existing connections open, use connection draining.
 This enables the load balancer to complete in-flight requests made to instances that are de-registering or unhealthy.